longtongster/docker-compose-network/README.md

 # To Do
 Bind a directory

+## General remarks:
+- use the python logging module to show messages when `docker container logs <container id>` is used

 ## Introduction

 This objective of this repository is to show how networking works with docker and docker-compose.